atreyasha/dotfiles/docs/develop.md

         2.  work on script which updates all emacs packages during system update

+        3.  try to make `emacs` persistent replacement for `vim` with terminal navigation

     2. Patch `company-reftex`

         1.  think about improving workflow to handle spaces, make case